Human needs

 Surprisingly, it seems very few humans have attempted to define our common needs.
 We seem to know much more about what it takes to run a car smoothly, for example, than what it takes for the driver of that car to live his or her life smoothly.
 Only a handful of theories relating to human needs have ever been published.
 Here is a list of four I recommend you explore.

-McClelland proposes three types of innate motivation that significantly influence our behaviour. - 1960s: Clayton Alderfer’s ERG Theory
+McClelland proposed three types of innate motivation (achievement, affiliation, and power) that significantly influence our behaviour.

-Maslow’s theory well reworked into three interrelated needs: existence, relatedness, and growth. - 1980s: Manfred Max-Neef’s Fundamental Needs Matrix
+Alderfer fruitfully developed Maslow’s theory into three interrelated needs: existence, relatedness, and growth.

 If, like me, you are also interested in conflict resolution, I also recommend you read John W. Burton’s article on human needs and conflict resolution.
 Burton argues that if it is unsatisfied needs that cause conflict, rather than innate aggression, then to resolve conflict we must direct our efforts at helping all the parties in conflict meet their human needs.
 A key reason I published my human needs theory is to provide a simple checklist for those immersed in conflict — or in trying to resolve conflict — to help identify the conditions for resolution.